bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 You'll want to make sure you have all the proper DNS records ponting to your mail server. (https://docs.iredmail.org/setup.dns.html).
 For DKIM, the new command should be "amavisd-new showkeys" to list your DKIM key.

+For DMARC we can use (https://www.unlocktheinbox.com/dmarcwizard/) to generate our dmarc entry.

 ![iRedMail Dashboard](./images/iredadmin_dashboard.PNG)

 Now, create a user to phish with.